 Space prohibition is still in place today.
 But things might change soon.

 Mumm Champagne has taken another approach.
-They think you don’t need to grow your own grapes in space to enjoy a glass of wine.
+They think astronautes don’t need to grow their own grapes in space to enjoy a glass of wine.
 The prestigious company has spent the last few years and a considerable amount of money developing a Champagne bottle for zero gravity: Mumm Grand Cordon Stellar.

 Challenges have been countless; sparkling wine doesn’t behave at all in zero-G (it’s a mess!).
 The sophisticated bottle with a piston mechanism might be the next new thing in the touristic space travel sector in expansion.